 It has a security steel hat to interrupt a short circuit.
 The protection steel shell prevents any discord among batteries or any other impression that may be dangerous.

-Protected batteries have three different kinds of protections that prevent over-heating.
-Moreover, it protects against over-charging, and over-discharging.
+Protected batteries have three different kinds of protection that prevent overheating.
+Moreover, it protects against over-charging and over-discharging.

 Unprotected Lithium-Ion Battery

-If it is dropping, then the battery is unprotected and is likely to bursts or fire.
-However, unprotected lithium-ion batteries do have improved capacity and more current capability as compared to a protected one.
+If it drops, the battery is unprotected and likely to burst or fire.
+However, unprotected lithium-ion batteries do have improved capacity and more current capability as compared to protected ones.
 Unprotected batteries can heat up, over-charge, or over-discharge.

 Differences between Protected and Unprotected Lithium-Ion Battery

-If we analyze the cost, protected batteries are assumed high quality, therefore, they are high in prices as compared to unprotected lithium-ion batteries.
+If we analyze the cost, protected batteries are assumed to be high quality; therefore, they are high in price as compared to unprotected lithium-ion batteries.

-Protected batteries have greater durability whereas unprotected batteries do not last long as they do to overheat or over-charge and lose their functionality.
-Protected batteries are also reliable when voltage is varying.
+Protected batteries have more outstanding durability, whereas unprotected batteries do not last long as they do to overheat or over-charge and lose their functionality.
+Secure batteries are also reliable when voltage varies.

-In case voltage is high, the protected battery separates itself and saves from any sort of destruction.
+If the voltage is high, the protected battery separates itself and saves from destruction.
 Moreover, some protected batteries also ensure that they give the rated current and nothing more or less than that.
-If the current is high, then the protected battery will just depart itself and will not get any damage.
+If the current is high, the protected battery will depart itself and not get any damage.